Wise Up: Study Aging

-Albeit obvious, the point must be made: the world and the United States are aging precipitously.
+Albeit obvious, the point must be made: The world and the United States are aging precipitously.
 Record low fertility rates in developed and developing countries alike, coupled with increases in life expectancy, have drastically altered the world’s constitution.
 The National Institute on Aging (NIA) reports that in 2050, the global population of older adults 65 and older is projected to be 2.5 times that of the population of children ages 0-4; an otherwise exact inversion of demographic patterns observed in 1950.
 And in 2030, when the last baby boomer turns 65, the U.S.’s landscape will have similarly changed, because one of every five Americans—roughly 72 million people—will be an older adult.

 Shifting epidemiologic trends in the leading causes of death and disability globally—from communicable, parasitic diseases to chronic, degenerative ones—are symptomatic of the public health advancements promoting longevity.
-The World Health Organization (WHO) forecasts, that over the next 10 to 15 years, more people in every world region will suffer more death and illness from noncommmunicable diseases like cancer, cardiovascular disease, and diabetes than from fatal infections.
+The World Health Organization (WHO) forecasts, that over the next 10 to 15 years, more people in every world region will suffer more death and illness from noncommunicable diseases like cancer, cardiovascular disease, and diabetes than from fatal infections.

-In the United States, patterns of psychopathology are also shifting: aging boomers report higher rates of mental disorder than current and preceding cohorts of older adults.
+In the United States, patterns of psychopathology are also shifting: Aging boomers report higher rates of mental disorder than current and preceding cohorts of older adults.
 Increases in the prevalence of psychopathology, combined with the complex mental health needs related to comorbid and chronic illness(es) in later life, invites—nay, implores—a new generation of clinicians to understand how disability and psychology uniquely interact to impact the health and function of older adults.

-“Now that more of us have the privilege of growing older than ever before," says, Forrest Scogin, Ph.D., Professor of Psychology at the University of Alabama and former President of the Society of Clinical Geropsychology, “the study of aging has never been more important than it is now.”
+“Now that more of us have the privilege of growing older than ever before," says, Forrest Scogin, Ph.D., professor of Psychology at the University of Alabama and former president of the Society of Clinical Geropsychology, “the study of aging has never been more important than it is now.”

-A recently published New York Times article reports that there are about 7,000 practicing geriatricians (that is, medical physicians specializing in the care of older adults) in the United States.
+A recently published New York Times article reports that there are about 7,000 practicing geriatricians (that is, medical doctors specializing in the care of older adults) in the United States.
 To meet the demand, the American Geriatrics Society estimates that medical schools would have to train at least 6,250 additional geriatricians between now and 2030—450 more annually than the current rate.
 This is a tall order, especially because geriatrics is one of the few medical niches in the U.S. that is contracting even as the need increases, with fewer and fewer residents pursuing it as a specialty.

 “I think this may be associated with the idea that aging is exclusively a process of loss and decrement and thus the investigation of such is depressing and somewhat hopeless,” explains Scogin.

-Charles Emlet, Ph.D., LCSW, ACSW and Professor of Social Work at the University of Washington- Tacoma agrees, observing that: “gerontology has been underrepresented in many health and behavioral sciences including medicine, nursing, psychology, and social work.”
+Charles Emlet, Ph.D., LCSW, ACSW, and professor of social work at the University of Washington-Tacoma agrees, observing that: “Gerontology has been underrepresented in many health and behavioral sciences including medicine, nursing, psychology, and social work.”